Actualizado

 Approval

-With the viral load and antiretroviral (ARV) resistance restrictions noted above, RPV (Edurant) used in combination with other ARV agents, the fixed-dose combination (FDC) tablet emtricitabine/rilpivirine/tenofovir disoproxil fumarate (FTC/RPV/TDF; Complera), the FDC tablet emtricitabine/rilpivirine/tenofovir alafenamide (FTC/RPV/TAF; Odefsey) and the long-acting regimen of cabotegravir (CAB) and RPV for IM injection (IM CAB and RPV; Cabenuva) are all approved by the U.S. Food and Drug Administration (FDA) for use in persons aged ≥12 years and weighing ≥35 kg.
+With the viral load and antiretroviral (ARV) resistance restrictions noted above, RPV (Edurant) used in combination with other ARV agents, the fixed-dose combination (FDC) tablet emtricitabine/rilpivirine/tenofovir disoproxil fumarate (FTC/RPV/TDF; Complera), the FDC tablet emtricitabine/rilpivirine/tenofovir alafenamide (FTC/RPV/TAF; Odefsey), and the long-acting regimen of cabotegravir (CAB) and RPV for IM injection (IM CAB and RPV; Cabenuva) are all approved by the U.S. Food and Drug Administration (FDA) for use in people aged ≥12 years and weighing ≥35 kg.
 The FDC tablet dolutegravir/rilpivirine (DTG/RPV; Juluca) is not approved for use in pediatric or adolescent patients at the time of this review.

 Efficacy in Clinical Trials